 - Let.ie is another good rental property website

 If you’ve found the place you want to rent, then, there are several documents you will need to give to the Letting Agent or Landlord.
-Make sure to have these with you at every property viewing to give you better chance at being successful (first in best dressed as they say).
+Make sure to have these with you at every property viewing to give you a better chance at being successful (first in best dressed as they say).

 Applying for a rental property in Ireland